 - Check your installed apps and games and delete anything you don't trust

-Facebook scams, on the other hand, generally entail people creating fake accounts or hacking into existing accounts to trick other users into giving them personal information or money.
-You can usually detect scams if the person is asking you to send money to receive something in return.
+Facebook scams generally entail people creating fake accounts or hacking into existing accounts to trick other users into giving them personal information or money.
+You can usually detect a scam if the person asks you to send money first to receive something in return.
 Poor spelling and grammatical errors are often indicators of scam messages or posts, as well.

-If you receive a message from a friend’s account but it seems uncharacteristic or odd, don’t respond, as it’s likely their account was hacked.
+If you receive a message from a friend’s account that seems uncharacteristic or odd, don’t respond, as it’s likely their account was hacked.
 Instead, contact them through a different medium to find out if they actually sent the message.
-Although you may occasionally struggle with loneliness in a retirement community, it's important to reject "friend requests" from people you don't know.
+Reject "friend requests" from people you don't know.

 3. Don’t Share Your Current Location

 It’s fun to post about your current activities on Facebook.
-However, using geolocation tags in your posts also provides information regarding your whereabouts that can be used by online contacts and strangers in a negative way.
-For example, posting photos while on vacation demonstrates that you’re not home, information that can be used by criminals to target your residence.
+However, using geolocation tags in your posts also provide information regarding your whereabouts that can be used by online contacts and strangers in a negative way.
+For example, posting photos while on vacation demonstrates that you’re not home, which can invite criminals to target your residence.
 Wait until you are back home to post photos or statuses about an out-of-town trip and don’t share your location manually.